Non-European Union/European Economic Countries Area/EFTA (non-EU/EEA/EFTA) - Still Abroad (or Not Working in Malta)

 • Minimum 3 years working in the same role they will be working in Malta.

 The MTA licensed establishment will need to register on the online portal.
-Upon registration, the establishment is to email the receipt showing their paid MTA license for that current year.
-ITS will then carry out the necessary due diligence process.
-Once the establishment is approved by ITS the entity can then register the sector skilled applicant as a ‘candidate’ on the online portal given that the prospective ‘candidate’ satisfies the above criteria.
+During registration, the establishment is to upload the receipt showing their paid MTA license for that current year.
+Skills Pass will then conduct the necessary due diligence process.
+Once the establishment is approved by Skills Pass, the entity can then register the sector-skilled applicant as a ‘candidate’ on the online portal given that the prospective ‘candidate’ satisfies the above criteria.

-Upon registration the establishment is to email [email protected] the following documents:
+Upon registration, the establishment is to upload the following documents:

-• A letter of commitment declaring that the establishment will be paying the 'candidate' at least €20,000 in salary per annum signed by both parties (the candidate and the employer).
+• A letter of commitment declaring that the establishment will be paying the ‘candidate’ at least €20,000 in salary per annum signed by both parties (the candidate and the employer) specifically mentioning the occupation the applicant will be doing.
 If the letter of commitment is discovered to be unsupported, access to the online portal as an MTA licensed establishment will be revoked.

 • CV of the candidate showing that he has been working in the role that they will be taking in Malta for at least 3 years.